nsanaia/search-visualizer/README.md

 # Search Visualizer

-An application written or React used for visualization of common search algorithms (DFS, BFS..)
+An application written on React used for visualization of common search algorithms (DFS, BFS..)

  You can access demo here - [https://nsanaia.github.io/search-visualizer/](https://nsanaia.github.io/search-visualizer/)